Updated for 2022

 If you want to quit your job and start a company, well, some people do quit their jobs on a whim, but if you know you’re the sort of person who would sooner die a slow, painful, Prufrockian death — well, the time to plan is now.
 (See Bullish: Launching Your Empire While Your Youthful Mojo Is Sky-High and Bullish: What I Wish I Had Known When I Was 18).

-People will agree to anything if you ask far enough in advance
+People will sometimes agree to anything if you ask far enough in advance

 So, how do you actually engage in extreme advance planning?